MI Solar being a leading Solar EPC Company...!

 How does it work?
 It’s very simple.
 We install the solar rooftop system on your roof and you pay for units generated by the plant at a tariff typically lower than the grid.
 Your solar panel roof is now ready for use.

-A new solar project is installed every 2.5 minutes and yours just may be the next one.
+A new solar project is installed every 2.5 minutes by solar EPC providers and yours just may be the next one.
 One of the biggest decisions you’ll have to make before getting started, though, is between ground-mounted and rooftop-mounted panels.
 Ground-mounted solar panels can be installed anywhere on your property including the front, side, or backyard whereas a solar rooftop panel must be attached to your roof.

 Both options have unique benefits and make sense for different household situations and needs.
 Before moving forward with solar panel installation, make sure you are confident in your panel choice.
 Here, we’ve simplified the decision-making process by laying out a few of the biggest differences between ground-mounted and rooftop solar power panels.

-MI Solar, one of the trusted and accountable solar solution provider.
+MI Solar, one of the trusted and accountable solar EPC provider.

 As a leading Solar EPC provider, MI Solar is able to retain their position as a single point of contact for all solar energy needs.
 We are the developers in India’s rooftop & ground mounted domain for more than 8 years, having commissioned our first solar installation in 2011 and an installed base of more than 73MW ground mounted and 30 MW of rooftop systems today.